emoncms/emoncms/docs/Upgrading.md

 Click on apply changes to apply these changes.

+After updating the db go to each user's account profile page and set the correct timezone.

 ### 6) Confirm that you can access your data via the new emoncms installation

 If you cannot see any of your data in the new installation: